 No students were invited to address the public health issue of youth suicide.

 Chaired by Rep. Joanne Osborne, R-Goodyear, and Rep. Travis Grantham, R-Gilbert, the caucus is composed of state government officials, behavioral health experts, religious leaders and Goodyear Police Sgt.
 Sean Tyler, who is the SRO Unit Chief for Arizona schools.
-Three additional working groups, which will reconvene in September, were formed after the first session in early July.

 Arizona Department of Health Services Child Fatality Review Program cited 49 suicides in 2020, with a 30% increase from 2019.
 Out of those suicides, 42 were of adolescents.
 And 100% of the suicides were preventable, the research reads.